metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

      - `sudo touch types.db`

 8. Start the agent: `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a start`.
-9. Verify it is running: `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status`.
+9. Verify the agent is running: `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status`.
 10. Complete!
 A new metric **cwagent.mem_used_percent** should appear in CloudWisdom on the respective EC2 element within approximately 10 minutes.

 ### Windows